Integral representation of random variables with respect to Gaussian processes: Applications and discussions

 \subsection{On the uniqueness of representation}

 In the case of standard Brownian motion, every centered random variable $\xi$ with finite variance can be represented as

 where $\int_0^1 \E[\Psi(s)]^2\ud s<\infty$.
 Moreover, a direct consequence of the It\^o isometry implies that in this case the process $\Psi$ is unique.
-However, for generalised Lebesgue-Stieltjes integrals the representation is not unique.
-As an example, consider fractional Ornstein-Uhlenbeck process given by
+However, for generalised Lebesgue--Stieltjes integrals the representation is not unique.
+As an example, consider fractional Ornstein--Uhlenbeck process given by

-On the other hand, by Theorem \ref{thm:H_rv-rep} we know that
+On the other hand, by Theorem~\ref{thm:H_rv-rep} we know that

-where $\Psi_t(s)$ is defined equally zero on interval $[0,t_1]$.
-Hence the representation is clearly not unique.
+where $\Psi_t(s)$ is defined equally zero on interval $[0,t_1]$, and $t_1$ can be chosen arbitrary close to $1$.
+Hence, the representation is clearly not unique in general with pathwise integrals.
+On the other hand, for Skorokhod integrals with respect to fBm the representation is unique (see \cite{bender}).